Texas A&M Commerce Shooting: Graphic Video Shows Aftermath Of Mass Shooting As 20 Reported Shot

-A shooting at Texas A&M Commerce has reportedly left at least three people dead and 20 injured.
+A shooting at Texas A&M Commerce has reportedly left at least three people dead and 20 injured, with police now searching for the suspect who opened fire at a homecoming event on campus.

-Graphic video purported to be from the scene of the shooting has circulated on social media, showing a number of bodies laying motionless on the ground as blood is spread out across the floor.

 WFAA anchor Jason Whitely reported on Twitter that the mass shooting took place at a homecoming party at Texas A&M Commerce in the early morning hours on Sunday.
 There were at least two fatalities at the time, though some reports indicated that three have been confirmed dead.
 Whitley reported that a.238 caliber rifle was believed to have been the weapon used in the attack.